-Five miles from the lake the river begins to expand till it becomes more than eight miles in width, measured across Grand Island, and embraces before it reaches the Falls, about forty islands.
+Five miles from the lake the river begins to expand till it becomes more than eight miles in width, and embraces before it reaches the Falls, about forty islands.
 Of these the largest are Grand and Navy.
-The latter, belonging to Canada. contains 304 acres of good land, and terminates near Chippewa point.
+The latter, belonging to Canada, contains 304 acres of good land, and terminate of the state of the nates near Chippewa Point.
 Grand Island commences five miles from the lake, is twelve miles in length, measured round its edge, and from three to six in width, and terminates three miles above the Falls, containing 17,384 acres.
 The land is well timbered, rich, and productive.
-As the deepest channel of the river, forming the boundary line. runs on the west side, this island, until recently, has belonged to the state of New-York; but in the year 1833. a company from Boston purchased nearly the whole of the Island, and have recently erected upon it, near the site of the famous Jewish city, Arrarat, (projected in 1825 by Major Noah, of New-York,) a steam grist mill. and a saw mill 150 feet square, containing 15 sets or gangs of saws.
+As the deepest channel of the river, forming the boundary line, runs on the west side, this island, until recently, has belonged to the state of New-York; but in the year 1833, a company from Boston purchased nearly the whole of the island, and have recently erected upon it, near the site of the famous Jewish city, Ararat, projected in 1825 by MajorNoah of New-York, a steam grist mill, and a saw mill 150 feet square, containing 15 sets of saws.
 This mill is intended to saw ship stuff of every description, from 20 to 70 feet in length, and will probably be one of the most extensive establishments of its kind in America.
 The name of their village is "White Haven," situated nearly opposite Tonawanta, where the Erie Canal locks into the Niagara river.
 It is approached by a ferry across the river, here 100 rods wide, and has increased, since Nov.
-1833, from one solitary family to more than fifty; it has also many work-shops, a store, a school house, a commodious wharf several hundred feet long, and a spacious dock made of piles, for storing and securing floating timber.
+1833, from one solitary family to more than fifty; it has also many workshops, a store, a school house, a commodious wharf several hundred feet long, and a spacious dock made of piles, for storing and securing floating timber.